 John J. Surane was named Executive Vice President, Chief Merchandising and Sales Officer in May 2018.
 He was Executive Vice President, Merchandising, Retail Operations, Business to Business and Wholesale Holdings from January 2017 to May 2018.
-He was the Executive Vice President, Marketing, Merchandising and Sales from January 2014 to December 2016.

 Kane C. Calamari was named Senior Vice President, Chief Human Resources Officer in May 2018.
 He was Senior Vice President, Human Resources, Organizational Development and Communications from December 2017 to May 2018.
 He was Vice President, Human Resources, Organizational Development, Communications and Customer Care from June 2015 to November 2017.